hamzamo2men2022932/casadi-on-gpu/README.md

   <img src="demo.gif" alt="80000 evaluations of forward kinematics" width="600">
 </p>

-A minimal example showing how to take a CasADi generated C function, patch it for CUDA, and run it directly on the GPU.
-This enables extremely fast parallel evaluation of forward kinematics, dynamics, or any other CasADi symbolic function on thousands of candidates at once.
+A minimal example that shows how to take CasADi generated C code, patch it so it can run inside CUDA kernels, and evaluate it directly on the GPU.
+This approach makes it possible to run forward kinematics or dynamics or any other CasADi symbolic function on thousands of samples at very high speed.

-This is **not** a library, but a clean template you can copy and adapt whenever you want CasADi functions to run inside CUDA kernels.
+This is not a library.
+It is a small template that you can copy when you want CasADi functions to run on the GPU.

 ---

 ## **Workflow Overview**

-### **1. Create CasADi Function in Python**
+### **1. Create a CasADi Function in Python**

-Generate your CasADi function as usual:

 ```python
 fk = ca.Function("fkeval", [q, params1, params2], [output])